 There is a washable HEPA filter as well as a fine sponge filter.
 Both of these filters are removable and easy to maintain.

-Is the Dreame T20 a good value?
+Is the Dreame T20 worth it?

 The value of the Dreame cordless stick comes down to a balance between price, performance, and features.
 Are you getting what you’re paying for?